-"Every employer is covered.
-Sections 1910.34 through 1910.39 apply to workplaces in general industry except mobile workplaces such as vehicles or vessels."
+Every employer is covered.
+Sections 1910.34 through 1910.39 apply to workplaces in general industry except mobile workplaces such as vehicles or vessels.

-"General Industry" refers to any employer who is not a construction company, shipyard, vessel, vehicle or other selected industry.
+General industry refers to any employer who is not a construction company, shipyard, vessel, vehicle or other selected industry.
 The regulations for these are even stricter.

-"OSHA is not a town in Wisconsin."
+OSHA is not a town in Wisconsin.
 Yet there are legions of employers who believe they are exempt.
-These regulations shall apply to corporation, campuses, medical facilities, non-profits, employers of any size or business model, federal agencies and, in most cases, state and local agencies.
-The only exceptions are some state and local facilities in some states.
+These regulations apply to corporations, campuses, medical facilities, non-profits, employers of any size or business model, federal agencies and, in most cases, state and local agencies.